mrkkrp/dot-emacs/README.md

 prefix followed by a single key.
 I've assigned some commands this way.
 The bad thing about these shortcuts is that you have to start them with a chord
 <kbd>C-c</kbd> (this paragraph is a bit obsolete I wrote it before I started
-to use «Sticky Keys»), while it's way better than <kbd>C-c C-o C-l</kbd>
-(such shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like
+to use “Sticky Keys”, but it's still relevant for those who don't use that feature), while it's way better than <kbd>C-c C-o C-l</kbd> (such shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like
 <kbd>C-n</kbd>).
 Also, there are not so many combinations starting with this
 common prefix, if we want to avoid too long key sequences.

-Here key sequences starting with «introducing key» come into play.
+Here key sequences starting with “introducing key” come into play.
 We can choose single key, whose seul rôle will be starting key sequences.
 How long should every such a key sequence be?
 Of course, we want it to be as short as possible, but we cannot use only one key after the introducing key,